-In 1993 French newspapers briefly covered the story of supposed transgender sisters Dominique and Alix, born brothers Patrick and Yannick.
-Patrick shocked his parents by announcing on his 18th birthday that she was a girl and wanted to be called Dominique, and asking them to arrange her SRS - which was indeed performed.
-A few years later younger brother Yannick apparently made a similar announcement and asked to now be called Alix.
-But the newspapers fed the story were never able to publish a picture that showed Alix as anything other than a rather effeminate looking 18-19 year old teenage boy, and the 18 year-old's boyfriend was a divorced 41 year-old who had two sons of similar age to Alix.
-It all seemed decidedly dubious and the French newspapers quickly gave up on the story.
+In 1993 French newspapers briefly covered the story of supposedly transgender sisters Dominique and Alix, born brothers Patrick and Yannick.
+Patrick had shocked his parents by announcing on his 18th birthday that she was a girl and wanted to be called Dominique, and allegedly had SRS.
+A few years later her younger brother Yannick made a similar announcement and asked to now be called Alix.
+But the newspapers fed the story were unable to obtain a picture that showed Alix as anything other than a rather effeminate looking 18-19 year old teenage boy.
+Also, Alix's claimed boyfriend turned out to be a divorced 41 year-old who had two sons of similar age to Alix.
+It all seemed decidedly dubious and the newspapers gave up on the story.

 In 1996, two 20-something sisters Mi and Ana (right) featured on an American television talk show about close sisters.
 The twist eventually revealed to the audience was that they were born brothers, and were male-to-female transsexuals.
 [I've tried to track down more details, but I've been unable to confirm anything.]